Interpretation services available, email firstname.lastname@example.org

 your report within 45 days of finishing your activity, but there is no deadline for your activity or

 end of a “grant cycle”.
-Instead, please keep in mind that you will be issues a 1099-MISC at the
+Instead, please keep in mind that you will be issues a 1099-NEC at the

 end of the calendar year, so keep track of your expenses for tax purposes and note that you will